 Clocking in around three hours, the more I listen to The Second Room the more I realize this particular story can actually be divided into three 1-hour chapters and sound like three independent mixes.
 The original version of Second aired on the Serendipity and Sunday Night Sleaze shows on Proton Radio.
-The ending song was edited out in order to meet the 3-hour time constraint of both broadcasts.
+The ending song was cut in order to meet the 3-hour time constraint of both broadcasts.

 The second hour morphs into a harder sound.
 The groove around 96 minutes really sums up the middle act, Chris Liebing’s tunes are just so strong.
 His track “C” is such a stand-out cut, as expected.
 I included some Trevor Rockliffe tracks in this mix simply because I have a ton of funky Techno in my collection, but rarely get to explore that sound fully in a DJ set.
 Again, I think the songs fit the mix perfectly.